 The surreal Temple interior had a number of puzzles beyond the maze.
 First was a dexterity puzzle to get past some rolling boulders, but that was small change compared to the big puzzle.
 But first things first.
 Once past the boulders, we went back to a pool that was on one side of the room, which Aeris revealed that it was somehow connected to the consciousness of the Ancients.
 The pool showed us a flashback to Elena and Tseng inside another part of the temple with an Egyptian-style picture scene on the wall.
 Elena left to report to HQ, only for Sephiroth to manifest in the room in some kind of ethereal form.
 He claimed he was going to “meld” with the Planet’s spirit energy (the Lifestream).
-After this, he cut Tseng down, making it fairly clear that he was going to kill everyone on the Planet to make himself as powerful as possible when the melding occurs.
+After this, he cut Tseng down, and continued talking, and made it clear that he was going to kill everyone on the Planet to make himself as powerful as possible when the melding occurs.
 Okay, that’s certainly as good an evil plan as any we’ve seen in this series.
 They’re giving us more practical details about the bad guy’s plan than every previous game, at least without invoking a power-granting plot artifact that makes you final boss by default (okay, okay, it’s not exactly the first game to give us practical details, but I have a few complaints with the explanations given in FFVI and FFLIII).